-FEES AND EXPENSES:
+FEES AND EXPENSES

-Graduation Application Fees \$ 50 Louisiana Board of Cosmetology registration fee \$10 Program FeesVaries by proTextbooks, materials and equipment ogram - see chart on page 114 National Medical Assisting exam Note: The institution will identify the testing agency.
+Graduation Application Fees \$50 Louisiana Board of Cosmetology registration fee \$10 Program Fees Textbooks, materials and equipment Varies by program - (see chart on page 16) National Medical Assisting exam Note: The institution will identify the testing agency.
 (Exam must be completed within 90 days of graduation) fee included in tuition State and National Massage Therapy exam Note: The institution will identify the testing agency.
 (Exam must be completed within 90 days of graduation) fee included in tuition Each massage therapy student will be issued a massage table or chair within their third quarter for day students, and within the fifth quarter for night students Metairie and Gulfport only State and National Cosmetology exam Note: The institution will identify the testing agency.
 (Exam must be completed within 90 days of graduation) fee included in tuition State and National Esthetics exam Note: The institution will identify the testing agency.
 (Exam must be completed within 90 days of graduation) fee included in tuition National Dialysis exam Note: The institution will identify the testing agency.
 (Exam must be completed within 90 days of graduation) fee included in tuition EPA Type 1 Certification exam Note: The institution will identify the testing agency.
-(Exam must be completed within 90 days of graduation) fee included in tuition

-Note: To receive this benefit, all other graduation requirements must have been fulfilled and the exam must be taken within 90 days of graduation.
+(Exam must be completed within 90 days of graduation) fee included in tuition Note: To receive this benefit, all other graduation requireme and the exam must be taken within 90 days of gradu ents must have been fulfilled and the exam must be taken within 90 days of graduation.